rmgrimm/quarkus-llm-router/README.md

 > The embedding model is too large to check into our repo.
 > Download it from [huggingface](https://huggingface.co/nomic-ai/nomic-embed-text-v1/resolve/main/onnx/model_quantized.onnx?download=true) or [here](https://drive.google.com/drive/folders/1jZe0cEw8p_E-fghd6IFPjwiabDNAhtp7?usp=drive_link) if internal to RH.
 > Then add it to `resources/embedding/nomic` with the name `model.onnx`, it should be gitignored if done correctly.
+> The download can be performed by running the [download-nomic-embeddings-model.sh](./scripts/download-nomic-embeddings-model.sh)
+> script.

 ## Local Curl